08 Apr 5 Great Yoga Poses to Build Core Strength

 - Cosmic Egg Pose: This pose is out of this world!
 For this exercise, you bring your knees to your chest and hold.
 You’ll notice your body taking the shape of an egg!
 This is a perfect pose for quick warm-ups.
 While holding your knees tightly to your chest, your breathing will steady and you’ll notice your core beginning to put in work.
 It may seem easy at first but the longer you hold the more burn you’ll notice!
 If you’d like a little more of a challenge try holding this position while bringing your arms out to your side, keeping them parallel with the floor.

 - Boat pose: This is one of the most common yoga poses used for building core strength.
-With this pose you’re not only working out the abdominal area, but also your hip flexors!
+With this pose, you’re not only working out the abdominal area, but also your hip flexors!
 To begin this pose you’ll start in a seated position, bringing your feet straight into the air and toes pointed, while balancing on your tailbone.
-You’ll really feel the burn as soon as your begin to hold your legs in the air.
+You’ll really feel the burn as soon as you begin to hold your legs in the air.
 Yogi’s suggest holding this pose for up to 10 breaths, or until you can no longer hold the proper pose.
-If this pose is a little to much for you, try bending your legs at the knee so your shins are parallel to the floor and try holding like that!
+If this pose is a little too much for you, try bending your legs at the knee so your shins are parallel to the floor and try holding like that!

 - Forearm Plank: This pose is very similar to the prior, except this pose focuses more on your abdominal and your lower back.
 Instead of rising to a full push-up position, rest on your elbows and hold for as long as you can without falling out of form.